The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

+for any point $x$ of $G$, and global degree $\deg (g\circ f)=\deg (f)\deg (g)$.
 We say that a harmonic morphism $f:G\to K$ is \emph{free} if it has local degree 1 everywhere; such morphisms are covering spaces in the topological sense.
-A harmonic morphism that is not free is called \emph{dilated}.
-A \emph{double cover} is a harmonic morphism of degree 2.
-Note that a double cover $\tilde G \to G$ is equivalently expressed by an involution $\tilde G \to \tilde G$.
-A double cover is free if and only if the corresponding involution is fixed-point-free.